google/kctf/docs/introduction.md

 They run together so that the healthcheck can test the status of the challenge individually, and locally.
 The Deployment also configures how much CPU and resources the containers need and are allowed to use, as well as the minimum and/or maximum numbers of replicas.
 A Deployment usually also configures things such as mounting of special files (like Configurations or Secrets).

-Configurations and Secrets are special directories that are updated automatically by Kubernetes across all instances, and that's where you can store things like the proof of work configuration, or the flag for the challenges.
+Configurations are special directories that are updated automatically by Kubernetes across all instances, and that's where you can store things like the proof of work configuration.

 Initially, a Deployment is not exposed to the internet.
 To expose a Deployment to the internet, you need a Load Balancer.
 A Load Balancer distributes the load among all running instances of the challenge.
 Without a load balancer, the challenges don't receive external traffic, and you can only connect to them with Kubernetes tools.